Most, if not all animal lovers abhor the fur trade industry and wouldn’t dream of wearing a fur coat or any item of clothing with fur trim.

 However, with the majority of Angora fur being produced in China – a country that has a notorious reputation for animal abuse, both at home and afar – it goes without saying that animal rights are low on the agenda, if not absent completely, and it is highly unlikely that China’s 50 million plus Angora rabbits are being farmed in a humane manner.

 PETA (People for the Ethical Treatment of Animals) recently exposed the cruelty inflicted on Angora rabbits farmed in China after an undercover investigator produced a video showing shocking footage of screaming rabbits being plucked alive.

-During their five years of captivity the rabbits are kept alone in tiny, filthy wire cages devoid of bedding, with the wire floor inflicting pain to their sensitive paws.
+During their five years of captivity, the rabbits are kept alone in tiny, filthy wire cages devoid of bedding, with the wire floor inflicting pain on their sensitive paws.
 They live in appalling conditions devoid of any comforts and are unable to socialize with other rabbits.

 Faux Fur Production

-Faux fur may seem like an ethical alternative to fur; it is greener, producing less of a carbon footprint and no animals get slaughtered in the process.
+Faux fur may seem like an ethical alternative to fur; it is greener, produces less of a carbon footprint, and no animals get slaughtered in the process.
 Well, that’s the theory at any rate…

 The Humane Society of the United States (HSUS) recently exposed mislabeled faux fur products sold at several stores to be animal fur rather than fake, filing a lawsuit against retailers for misleading consumers.